-As director of the Global Forum, Berthier is responsible for designing, planning, and executing the Forum to highlight the Institute’s mission to convene the world's foremost thinkers and influencers to inform and develop new strategies to prevent, resolve, and recover from conflict.
+As director of The Pearson Global Forum, Berthier is responsible for designing, planning, and executing The Global Forum to highlight the Institute’s mission to convene the world's foremost thinkers and influencers to inform and develop new strategies to prevent, resolve, and recover from conflict.

 Alex Carr joined The Pearson Institute in 2017.